 “[People with allergies] should have at least two, one to be carried with them at all times and one at work,” says Dr. Susan L. Besser, a primary care physician at Mercy Medical Center in Baltimore.
 “It would be good if they also had a third one at home.”

 If you have severe allergies, that you let someone at work and home know where your EpiPen is located, “just in case the person is too incapacitated to use it themselves,” Dr. Besser suggests.
+For your kids, it’s important to talk to the school nurse and your child’s teacher so they have access to the EpiPen while at school.

 But just having EpiPens isn’t enough: You must always make sure that your EpiPens aren’t expired, and refill them in time so you’re never caught without.
 Dr. De recommends that you refill your prescription several weeks before the expiry date listed on the EpiPen, and stagger your pick-up times so that your EpiPens don’t expire all at once.